Students and prospective students

 Come along to an open day to find out more about us.

 Most of our PhD applications are for STFC funded places, so we set up formal deadlines for applications and dates for interviews.
-The application deadline for STFC funded places is 16 February 2022 - please note that it can take several weeks for your application to reach us from Registry, if you are submitting within a couple of weeks before the deadline please send a copy of your application directly to us via firstname.lastname@example.org.
+The application deadline for STFC funded places is 6th February 2023 - please note that it can take several weeks for your application to reach us from Registry, if you are submitting shortly before the deadline please send a copy of your application directly to us via firstname.lastname@example.org.

 Applications must be made online via the Postgraduate Prospectus, we cannot process applications sent directly to us.
 The application form will ask for a "research proposal", we do not require a detailed proposal, please use this to describe which topics and/or projects you're interested in applying for.
 You are welcome to contact our staff members to discuss potential projects before making your application.
 For further information please see frequently asked questions.
 Find out more about the application process.

 A PhD normally takes 3.5 years to complete.
 We accept around 3-6 PhD students each year, mainly funded by STFC.
 Please see the STFC website to check your eligibility for these.

-View the list of projects offered for 2022 entry.
+Currently you may View the list of projects offered for 2022 entry.
 Similar projects are likely to be offered this year.